bootchk/multiProtocolNordic/readme.md

 Status
 -

  work in progress, not working.
+The problem here is in the Eclipse build configurations, trying to mimic Nordic makefiles.

+ But the objects/ dir is correct and used by bleAppTemplate and libBLEProvisionee, which do work.
+ Those projects use Nordic Makefiles or CMake

 Initially derived from NRF SDK examples/multiprotocol/ble_app_gzll Modified to be object oriented: more understandable and modifiable.